-Human sexual behavior has been shifting for decades if not centuries, and with the advent of internet dating and changes in social mores, notably more open attitudes toward sex, hooking up has become a "thing."
-While many young people (64%) reported ever having engaged in a hook-up, the majority (51%) said that they did so with thoughts of starting a romantic relationship, men and women alike (Garcia and Reiber, 2008).
+Human sexual behavior has been shifting for decades, if not centuries, and with the advent of internet dating and changes in social mores, notably more open attitudes toward sex, hooking up has become a "thing."
+While many young people (64 percent) reported ever having engaged in a hook-up, the majority (51 percent) said that they did so with thoughts of starting a romantic relationship, men and women alike (Garcia and Reiber, 2008).
 More recently, research has found that men are more likely to use Tinder for casual sex (Carpenter and McEwan, 2016), and are less selective in their choices than are women (Tyson et al., 2016).
-I know...hard to believe.
+I know... hard to believe.

-More recently, researchers sought to clarify what ingredients go into hooking-up on Tinder (Sevi et al., 2017), pinging 163 Tinder users in the United States using an internet survey.
-Survey respondents were 56% women, average age 27.9 years old, and 88% heterosexual.
-Prior research has looked at factors including feelings of disgust regarding sexuality, attitudes regarding sexuality ("sociosexuality," similar to the popular notion of "sex positivity") and motivations for using dating apps including: casual sex, love, ease of communication, self-worth validation, thrill of excitement and trendiness.
+More recently, researchers sought to clarify what ingredients go into hooking up on Tinder (Sevi et al., 2017), pinging 163 Tinder users in the United States using an internet survey.
+Survey respondents were 56 percent women, average age 27.9 years old, and 88 percent heterosexual.
+Prior research has looked at factors including feelings of disgust regarding sexuality, attitudes regarding sexuality ("sociosexuality," similar to the popular notion of "sex positivity"), and motivations for using dating apps, including: casual sex, love, ease of communication, self-worth validation, the thrill of excitement, and trendiness.

-Finally, they estimated different motives for using Tinder with the aptly named "Measure of Tinder Motivations", looking at the aforementioned factors of love, casual sex, ease of communication, self-worth validation, thrill of excitement and trendiness.
+Finally, they estimated different motives for using Tinder with the aptly named "Measure of Tinder Motivations," looking at the aforementioned factors of love, casual sex, ease of communication, self-worth validation, the thrill of excitement, and trendiness.
 Thrill and trendiness were excluded from the survey because of insufficient statistical reliability.

-Overall, they found that both sexual disgust sensitivity and sociosexuality predicted motivation to use Tinder for casual sex.
-However, analyzing the data for men and women separately, an interesting difference emerged: they found that for women only, sexual disgust sensitivity was directly insignificant; only sociosexuality directly predicted Tinder use for casual sex.
-Notably, for women, lower sexual disgust predicted higher sociosexuality, but only as a secondary effect - when they controlled for sociosexuality, difference in sexual disgust were not significant.
+Overall, they found that both sexual disgust sensitivity and sociosexuality predicted motivations to use Tinder for casual sex.
+However, analyzing the data for men and women separately, an interesting difference emerged: They found that for women only, sexual disgust sensitivity was directly insignificant; only sociosexuality directly predicted Tinder use for casual sex.
+Notably, for women, lower sexual disgust predicted higher sociosexuality, but only as a secondary effect—when they controlled for sociosexuality, the difference in sexual disgust was not significant.